btqdesign/emfoco/wp-content/themes/fallsky/readme.txt

 All photos are licensed under The Unsplash License (https://unsplash.com/license)

 == Changelog ==
+= 1.1.7 =
+* New: Support for RTL languages
+* New: Option to manually clear cache of Instagram feed (customizer > General > Instagram)
+* New: Option to enable loading Instagram pictures dynamically with AJAX (customizer > General > Instagram)
+* New: Social/brand icon added: Apple
+* Fixed: When saving customizer changes as draft, the just added Home widgets will be invisible after refreshing the customizer page.
+* Fixed: Minor CSS issues

+= 1.1.6 =
+* New: Option to display social menu in site header
+* Improved: Instagram Feed now can get video posts
+* Improved: Added filter 'the_excerpt’ to Posts Lists on archive pages
+* Fixed: Minor CSS issues

+= 1.1.5 =
+* Fixed: Home widget background image (with “background-attachment:fixed” property) cannot display in Chrome v67.x
+* Fixed: Header Layout 5 - Hamburger Button vertical position issue in Safari
+* Fixed: Other minor CSS issues

+= 1.1.4 =
+* New: Added options to open Instagram feed links in new tab
+* New: wpml-config.xml file included
+* New: Added an option to hide/display Image Sliders arrows on mobile devices (customizer > General > Image Sliders)
+* Improved: Homepage Fullwidth Featured Area - slider arrows and slider dots will be removed when there is only 1 post in the slider
+* Improved: Improved HTML and CSS when hiding site title and tagline
+* Changed: Home Widget “Ad Banner” & ads in single post/page - class name “ad-banner” changed to “fallsky-bannr” to prevent the ad banners from being blocked by browsers’ AdBlock feature or extensions
+* Fixed: Minor CSS issues

 = 1.1.3 =
 * New: Option to enable/disable "Pause on hover" feature for homepage featured slider
 * Improved: Image of Ad Banner can be displayed without URL